 Jessica’s Law -- Mandatory Minimums

-and $3,506.53 to keep an offender on supervised probation .
+$3,506.53 to keep an offender on supervised probation .
 Currently the average offender convicted of rape will serve

 8 years in prison and 5 years probation; the average offender convicted of other sexual assaults will serve 5 years in

 prison and 3 years on probation .
-Using this formula, the average inmate serving time for rape will
+Using this formula, the average inmate serving time for rape will cost the system

-California was paying upwards of $1.2 million to private psychologists and psychiatrists to perform extra sex offender
+was paying upwards of $1.2 million to private psychologists and psychiatrists to perform extra sex offender evaluations